Open Container Laws

 Penalties for Violation

 These are as varied as the laws themselves.
 For an open container in public, if there are no extenuating circumstances or prior incidents, the penalty may simply be a small fine.
 However, if you have been stopped for DUI and an open container was found in your vehicle you may face enhanced charges.
 Among all of these confusing laws and DUI consequences, one thing remains clear, if you’re unsure of the laws, play it on the safe side and leave the alcohol on the bar.
-In the event you find yourself charged with an open container violation or any charge relating to alcohol, contact a DUI attorney for a good defense.

 |ID||Idaho||NH||New Hampshire||WA||Washington State|